-As a medical illustrator, I create drawings to explain complicated medical and biological issues.
-I draw illustrations for international journals in which scientific publications are published.
-I design didactic illustrations for text books to explain the complex content of medicine in a way that is appropriate for the target group.
-I illustrate school books for biology in the upper grades.
+As a medical illustrator, I create drawings to explain complex medical and biological topics.
+I draw illustrations for international journals that publish scientific articles.
+I design educational illustrations to explain complex medical topics in a way that is suitable for the target audience.
+I illustrate textbooks for biology lessons in upper grades.
 For clinics, I draw graphics that are used to educate patients.

-For pharmaceutical companies, I design charts and infographics that are used in congress presentations.
-I illustrate funding applications with figures that explain the structure and research focus of the consortia to the funders.
-I develop logos for the branding of medical companies and for third-party funding applications.
+I design diagrams and infographics for pharmaceutical companies to use in conference presentations.
+I illustrate funding applications with images that clarify the structure and research focus of the consortia.
+I develop logos for the branding of medical companies and for third-party grant proposals.

 Visual concepts for research communication:

-Design of drawings for all subject areas in medicine and biology:
+Design of drawings on all topics in medicine and biology:

 Evaluation of data and didactic preparation for media and teaching: